 This course will provide a high-level look at the design, implementation, and usage of video game engines.
-The primary goal of this course is to offer a basic understanding of the systems required to create a usable and reusable foundation for game development.
-Extra time will be spent examining and working in existing game engines in order to demonstrate the effective-ness of good engine design (or perhaps bad design).
+The primary goal of this course is to offer a basic understanding of (i) the requirements of programming for video games and (ii) the systems required to create a usable and reusable foundation for game development.
+Extra time will be spent examining and working in existing game engines in order to demonstrate good (or bad) design.

-Some focus will be given to the graphical nature of game engines and will therefore include an introduction to shaders (expanding on CS 3388), animation techniques, and optimization algorithms.
+Some focus will be given to the graphical nature of game engines and will therefore include an introduction to computer graphics, (similar to and expanding on CS3388), shaders, animation techniques, and optimization algorithms.
 Depth will be given in selected areas, but the student will be expected to do a reasonable amount of independent reading and learning outside of the lecture hours.